chrede88/home-ops/docs/fluxcd.md

 ## General notes on Kustomization
 Kustomizations are great and I rely heavily on them for my Flux setup.
 It's a great way to tell Flux what to look for.
-Flux sets up a `GitRepository` and a main Kustomiation at bootstrap.
+Flux sets up a `GitRepository` and a main Kustomziation at bootstrap.
 These are located in `./kubernetes/flux-system/gotk-sync.yaml`.
 The Kustomization defines the general path `./cluster/kubernetes`, so all Kustomizations on this path (including subpaths) are automatically found.

 My general repository layout is by namespace.
 So I'll have a folder for each namespace on my cluster.
 I do however have one extra folder called `flux-resources`.
 Here I declare the Helm repositories etc. that I use to install stuff.
 I like to keep them all in one place, so they are easy to find.